kinkerl/persy/README.markdown

 See also
 ===========
-You can report BUGS, ask QUESTIONS and DOWNLOAD persy on [launchpad](https://launchpad.net/persy) You can view the SOURCE and the WIKI on [github](http://wiki.github.com/kinkerl/persy)
+You can report BUGS, ask QUESTIONS and DOWNLOAD persy on [launchpad](https://launchpad.net/persy) You can view the SOURCE and DEVELOPMENT on [github](http://wiki.github.com/kinkerl/persy)

 Author
 ============